spivass81/myfirstproject/README.md

 - scoop out fles
 - Put into a bowl and mix withh tomatoes and onions

+##Some more instructions

+- Don't forget seasoning

+##Markdown instructions

 - you can add bullets
   - and sub bullets